maxloopinmok/weekly-report/07 - 2023 Monday September 18 to Sunday September 24.md

 ### Thursday (21 Sep)
 - I read and studied in library from 1pm to 5pm:
-    - I read the past 3 days' news from The Straits Times and The Business Times
+    - I read the past 3 days' news from The Straits Times and The Business Times:
         - https://eresources.nlb.gov.sg/main/sphnewspapers
 - I visited a doctor after dinner due to a persistent running nose and sore throat.
 - I read the book "The Coming Wave: Technology, Power, and the Twenty-First Century's Greatest Dilemma" until "Chapter 2: Endless Proliferation".